 Enhanced Test System Performance

-Replication simplifies the distribution and synchronization of data for test systems that mandate quick accessibility for faster decision-making.
+Duplication simplifies the distribution and synchronization of data for test systems that mandate quick accessibility for faster decision-making.

-Replicating Data: The Step-by-Step Process
+Data Replication: The Step-by-Step Process

 You can reap the advantages of data replication if there is a consistent data copy across the organization.
 Here’s a breakdown of the steps that helps accomplish the real-time data replication process: